-According to PetMD, frostbite refers to a condition where skin tissue is damaged due to the fact it’s been exposed to extreme cold temperatures.
+According to PetMD, frostbite refers to a condition where skin tissue is damaged due to the fact it’s been exposed to extremely cold temperatures.
 If a cat is out of the wind in a dry spot and they are very healthy animals, they can withstand incredibly low temperatures really well.
 However, if they cannot find a sheltered spot or if they are injured or weak in any way, they become very vulnerable and therefore they can suffer from a condition called hypothermia and their extremities become frozen which in short means they have suffered frostbite.
 Symptoms of hypothermia include the following:

-- Legs, ears and tails are extremely cold to the touch
+- Legs, ears, and tails are extremely cold to the touch

 Can Cats Get Hypothermia?

 Frostbite, the damage to body tissue caused by exposure to extreme cold, is another condition that can harm our pets.
 Luckily, it’s a rare occurrence for most cats, but the ears, nose, tail, and toes (or any area where the hair is thin) can still be susceptible to frostbite.
-Areas that are affected will be a bluish white colour and will feel cold to touch.
-This is due to the lack of circulation in the area caused by the cold temperatures.
-This can sometimes be difficult to see if cats’ pads are a dark colour, so also look for limping or a reluctance to move.
+Areas that are affected will be a bluish white color and will feel cold to touch.
+This is due to the lack of circulation in the area caused by cold temperatures.
+This can sometimes be difficult to see if cats’ pads are a dark color, so also look for limping or a reluctance to move.
 The best way to prevent your cat from suffering from frostbite is to make sure it’s never left outside in the cold for long periods of time.